-The winery is located in the area Saint-Emilion (Bordeaux) immediately on the border with Pomerol, The origin dates back to the middle of the 18th century.
+The winery is in the area Saint-Emilion (Bordeaux) right on the border too Pomerol, The origin goes back to the middle of the 18th century.
 In 1832 a Monsieur Ducasse bought the estate and renovated the vineyards.
-His son-in-law Jean Laussac-Fourcaud (later Fourcaud-Laussac) took over in 1852 the line.
-This acquired 15 hectares of vines from Château Figeac and some neighboring goods.
-The present condition of the estate dates from 1871.
-At the World's Fair in London in 1862, in Paris in 1867 and in Antwerp in 1885, the red wine won medals on the label are shown.
-In 1927, the company "Société Civile du Cheval-Blanc" was founded, the estate remained until 1998 in family property.
-Pierre Lurton was appointed director in 1991.
-In 1998, the estate was owned by Belgian Albert Frére and executive director of luxury goods group LVMH, Bernard Arnault Bought.
-The prize has not been published, but at least one billion francs are said.
-In August 2009 then took over LVMH a 50% stake through the purchase of Arnault's shares.
+His son-in-law Jean Laussac-Fourcaud (later Fourcaud-Laussac) took over the management in 1852.
+This acquired 15 hectares of vineyards from Château Figeac and some neighboring goods.
+The current state of the estate dates from 1871.
+At the world exhibitions in London in 1862, Paris in 1867 and Antwerp in 1885, the red wine won medals on label are shown.
+The Société Civile du Cheval-Blanc AG was founded in 1927 and the estate remained family-owned until 1998.
+Pierre Lurton was appointed as leader in 1991.
+In 1998 the estate was owned by the Belgian Albert Frére and the chairman of the board of the luxury goods group LVMH, Bernard Arnault Bought.
+The price was not published, but one speaks of at least one billion francs.
+Then took over in August 2009 LVMH a 50% stake through the purchase of Arnault's shares.